fbpx ...

 Machine-Washable Clothing

 Yes, it is possible to machine-wash mold out of your clothing, but this is only possible with two requirements.
 First, the item in question is machine-washable.
-Second, that the mold hasn’t gotten totally out of control.
+Second, the mold hasn’t gotten totally out of control.
 A washing machine can only do so much, but it can remove mold in the early stages.

 To achieve this, you need to wash the clothing at a high temperature.
 Most fungi species die when exposed to heat over 140 degrees Fahrenheit.
 Most washing machines will have a designated ‘high-heat setting for this purpose.
 If not, you can always manually set the temperature yourself.